netlify/markdown-to-sanity/bin/blogs/2015-12-08-a-step-by-step-guide-gitbook-on-netlify.md

 topics:
   - tutorials
 tags:
-  - gitbook
+  - Gitbook
-  - nodejs
+  - NodeJS
-  - tutorial
+  - Tutorial
 format: blog
-image: /img/blog/gitbook.jpg
+image: /v3/img/blog/gitbook.jpg
 ---
 **This guide was most recently updated/verified on Tuesday, February 26th, 2019.
 Below are the package versions used to verify:**